Public Interest Loan Repayment Assistance Program

 - Eligible Time Frame.
 Graduates are eligible for the program at any time within three years after the January following their graduation.
-Judicial clerkships are not qualifying employment for the purposes of PILRAP-II; however, the three year restriction on eligibility after graduation will be tolled for purposes of pursing clerkships.
+Judicial clerkships are not qualifying employment for the purposes of PILRAP; however, the three year restriction on eligibility after graduation will be tolled for purposes of pursing clerkships.
 Once a graduate has entered the program, he or she must continue to reapply each year to receive benefits.
-Graduates who have applied for the program within 3 years of matriculation may continue applying annually for PILRAP-II loan repayment assistance for up to ten years.
+Graduates who have applied for the program within 3 years of graduation may continue applying annually for PILRAP loan repayment assistance for up to ten years.
 Participants must be enrolled in the program, on a leave of absence, or in inactive status every year or they will exit the program and not be permitted to re-enter unless an exception is granted by the program administrator.
 Please read the Frequently Asked Questions to learn more about a leave of absence or inactive status.

 - Qualifying Employment.
-The graduate's work must meet all of the following requirements to qualify for PILRAP-II loan repayment assistance:
+The JD graduate's work must meet all of the following requirements to qualify for PILRAP loan repayment assistance:

 - Law-related.
 This requirement encompasses a wide variety of legal work and is not limited to the practice of law in its strictest sense.
 Nevertheless, the employment should substantially use the legal training and skills of the graduate.